fsladkey/facebark/README.md

 ### Bonus Features (TBD)
 - [ ] Make messaging real time with pusher or other tool.
-- [ ] Add comments to profile pictures
 - [ ] infinite scroll feed
 - [ ] Multiple sessions
 - [ ] auto-updating notifications (no refreshing the page)